DensE: An Enhanced Non-commutative Representation for Knowledge Graph Embedding with Adaptive Semantic Hierarchy: Experimental Settings

-\paragraph{Datasets and evaluation metrics} The experiments are conducted on four commonly used benchmark datasets, including WN18, WN18RR, Fb15k-237 and YAGO3-10.
-WN18 comes from WordNet~\cite{miller1995wordnet}, which consists of many lexical relations of English words.
-As WN18 has a significant part of inverse relations, it mainly reflects inversion pattern of relations.
-Later, WN18RR~\cite{dettmers2018convolutional} is proposed where inverse relations are removed.
-Similarly, the FB15k-237 dataset~\cite{toutanova2015observed} is extracted from the original Freebase dataset FB15K~\cite{bordes2013translating} by removing inverse relations.
+\paragraph{Datasets and evaluation metrics} The experiments are conducted mainly on three commonly used benchmark datasets, including WN18RR, FB15k-237 and YAGO3-10.
+As pointed out by ~\cite{Toutanova2015ObservedVL, dettmers2018convolutional}, WN18 and FB15k suffer from the test set leakage problem.
+One can predict missing links and attain the state-of-the-art results even using a simple rule-based model.
+To avoid this issue, two much more challenging datasets (WN18RR~\cite{dettmers2018convolutional} and FB15k-237~\cite{toutanova2015observed}) were released.
+WN18RR comes from WordNet~\cite{miller1995wordnet}, compared with the previous version WN18, it removes inverse relations to provide a more realistic KGE method benchmark.
+Similarly, the FB15k-237 dataset is also extracted from the original Freebase dataset FB15K~\cite{bordes2013translating} by removing inverse relations.
 In addition, we also use the YAGO3-10~\cite{mahdisoltani2013yago3} dataset, which consists of a large collection of triplets from multilingual Wikipedia.
-The latter three datasets aim to assess the model performance on composition patterns.
-Here, we report mean reciprocal rank (MRR) and Hits at 1 (H@1) for evaluation (the higher, the better).
-Statistics of these datasets and experiments in other evaluation metrics (mean rank, H@3 and H@10) are provided in the \textbf{Appendix}.
+These three datasets aim to assess the model performance on composition patterns.
+The main relation patterns of them are symmetry/anti-symmetry and composition.
+The basic statistics of the datasets are provided in Table~\ref{Stat}.
+Here, we report mean reciprocal rank (MRR) and Hits at 10 (H@10) for evaluation (the higher, the better), which is consistent with~\cite{ruffinelli2019you}.
+Other performance metrics are provided in the Supplementary Material.

+\paragraph{Baselines} We mainly compare DensE with top-performing baseline models for KG link prediction, including both translational model and semantic matching model.
+As the early implementation of the baseline models may lack thorough configuration tuning or advanced learning techniques, direct compassion with these performances (denoted as \textit{First}) may be biased to later methods.
+Therefore, for early models such as RESCALL~\cite{nickel2011three}, TransE~\cite{bordes2013translating}, DistMult~\cite{yang2014embedding} and ComplEx~\cite{trouillon2016complex}, we also provide two improved versions, including \textit{Enhanced}, which was obtained through a sophisticated hyperparameter tuning procedure by~\cite{ruffinelli2019you} and~\textit{Adv+Recip}, which is obtained by us using the same self-adversarial negative sampling and reciprocal learning as for DensE.
+These two improved versions are provided to prompt the fairness of the comparison.